Part of our build your own financial plan series

 - Would a $500 expense throw off your budget in a big way?

 - Would losing your job force you to withdraw your 401(k) savings to pay the bills until you find employment?

-- Would the expense of an unexpected surgery on your dog (poor buddy!) land on your credit card?
-How about if you blow the engine on your car?
+- Would the expense of an unexpected surgery for your dog (poor buddy!) land on your credit card?
+How about if you blow the engine in your car?